urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 #### Check for missing values using `isnull()`

-In order to check for missing values in Pandas DataFrame, we use the function `isnull()`.
-This function returns a dataframe of Boolean values which are True for **NaN values**.
+In order to check for missing values in a Pandas DataFrame, the function `isnull()` is used here.
+This function returns a dataframe of boolean values which are `True` for **NaN values**.
 <!-- #endregion -->

 ```python